eecshope/LesPapiers/papiers.md

 - *API-Bank: A Benchmark for Tool-Augmented LLMs*

 ## Mai 16
-- *Language Moels Don't Always Say What They Think: ...*
+- *Language Models Don't Always Say What They Think: Unfaithful Explanations in Chain-of-Thought Prompting*
 - *Distilling Step-by-Step!
 Outperforming Larger Langauge Models with Liess Training Data and Smaller Model Sizes*
 - *Generating Sequences by Learning to Self-Correct*